ositaka/soul-healing-decapcms/data/page/home.md

       show: true
       name: Contact
     title: Connect
-    text: Contact Tiago today to learn more about our services or to schedule an Healing session.
+    text: Contact with Tiago today to learn more about our services or to schedule an healing session.
 We are here to support you on your journey to wholeness.
 ---